mlswg/mls-protocol/draft-ietf-mls-protocol.md

 <!-- OPEN ISSUE: We have to decide if we want an external coordination
 via the application of a Handshake proposal. -->

+Each PSK in MLS has a type that designates how it was provisioned.
+External PSKs are provided by the application logic.
+Other resumption PSKs are derived from the MLS key schedule, and used in cases where it is necessary to authenticate a member's participation in a prior group state.
-A PSK may also be used within MLS in the following cases:
+In particular, in addition to external PSK types, a PSK derived from within MLS may be used in the following cases:

   - Re-Initialization: If, during the lifetime of the group, a change in the fixed group parameters becomes necessary, e.g. if the ciphersuite used